Physics course catalog

 Major in Engineering Physics

-The above sequence involves a selection of one of three engineering tracks: chemical, mechanical, or electrical.
+Students are free to take any combination of 10 credits, but are typically advised to follow one of three engineering tracks: chemical, mechanical, or electrical.
 A student interested in mechanical or civil engineering would take ENGR-310, and PHYS-360, students interested in electrical or computer engineering would take PHYS-339 and PHYS-377, while students interested in chemical engineering would take CHEM-321 and CHEM-322.

-Students may NOT major in both Physics and Engineering Physics as of 11-12-09.
+Students may NOT major in both Physics and Engineering-Physics.

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.